methylDragon/coding-notes/MySQL/01 MySQL - Introduction.md

 # Notice: The semicolon ; appeared at the end of the ENTIRE statement!
 ```

+In some instances, the backtick \` symbol might be used for table and/or column names.
+There are a few reasons why this is a good idea:

+- The desired table name goes against mySQL naming conventions (tables start with numbers, etc)
+- The desired table name contains symbols that can be [misinterpreted by the parser](https://stackoverflow.com/questions/7395062/mysql-insert-do-field-names-require-backtick-accent-delimination) as operators such as `-` symbols - in these cases the backtick ensures that the names are treated correctly

+Do take note that this would require the backtick symbol to be used when calling the table and/or columns.

 ### 2.5 Data Types <a name="2.5"></a>